tangollama/cis411_lab0/labreports/LAB_g-reichert.md

 GitHub: [YOUR_HANDLE](https://github.com/YOUR_HANDLE)<br/>

 # Step 1: Fork this repository
-- The URL of my forked repository
+- The URL of my forked repository: https://github.com/g-reichert/cis411_lab0
-- The accompanying diagram of what my fork precisely and conceptually represents
+- The accompanying diagram of what my fork precisely and conceptually represents: https://docs.google.com/drawings/d/1ku1oU8Bh3MfztSN1YRZs0Il8xEK_KoN_nAwnXvgMQ5A/edit?usp=sharing

 # Step 2: Clone your forked repository from the command line
 - My GraphQL response from adding myself as an account on the test project